 With these tips and tricks in mind, this spooktacular night will be one that children continue looking forward to year-round.

-Before your family ventures out this weekend, like ACT Facebook page and share a photo of your little ghosts and goblins!
+Before your family ventures out for Halloween fun this year, be sure to like the ACT Facebook page and share a photo of your little ghosts and goblins!